Ms. Birdell Beeks

 You believed in our dreams, shared your love, cheered us on and made all of us feel like “STARS” we honor you by sharing your legacy through giving.

-2021 STG Scholarship Applications are now open, please click the link below:
+STG Scholarship Applications are currently closed, please click the link below to learn more:

 Ms. Hazelee Sellers, George Brown College Major: Civil Engineering and Psychology